myforkedrepositories/20161.mmod/README.md

-# Tools for mathematical modelling
+# Tools for Mathematical Modelling

 This course will have three themes, described below.